 Electronics circuits use capacitors to store voltage.
 Every electrical and electronics circuit needs a capacitor.
 Test capacitor with a multimeter while troubleshooting an electronic circuit may involve.
-There are multiple ways for testing an AC capacitor like digital multimeter, voltage meter, and ohmmeter.
+There are multiple ways for testing an AC capacitor like a digital multimeter, voltage meter, and ohmmeter.

 Before testing a capacitor, make sure to disconnect the capacitor from the circuit.
 And short the terminals of the capacitor using a resistor of at least 1k.
 Try to avoid contact with the terminals during the process.
 Otherwise, the charge on the capacitor may cause you an electric shock.

 Testing an AC Capacitor with Multimeter

 Testing a capacitor with a multimeter is the easiest and quickest way.
-The required instrument of the test is a digital multimeter with a capacitance testing feature.
+The required instrument for the test is a digital multimeter with a capacitance testing feature.

 - Remove the capacitor from the circuit and short the terminal to avoid and electric shocks.

-- Set the digital multimeter to capacitance setting.
+- Set the digital multimeter to a capacitance setting.

 - Connect the probes of the multimeter to the capacitor terminals.